mbentley/docker-omada-controller/external_mongodb/README.md

 1. Start MongoDB

-    As far as I can tell, using MongoDB 7 works fine for the controller.
+    * As of late 2025, TP-Links supports MongoDB 3-8 for the controller.
+Update the MongoDB image version tag as you wish.
 I have yet to test it extensively though, just gone through basic setup.
-The [installation documentation](https://www.tp-link.com/us/support/faq/3272/) says that you should run MongoDB 3 or 4 though.
+    * If you are not using bridge mode, you can omit the network to just have MongoDB exposed as you need.
+Password authentication is still in use to secure MongoDB in that case.

-    The `omada` user in MongoDB will have the following credentials: user: `omada` & pwd: `0m4d4`.
+    * The `omada` user in MongoDB will have the following credentials: user: `omada` & pwd: `0m4d4`.
 This is defined in the `omada.js` file that it used to initialize the databases and you can modify if as you wish.

     ```bash
     docker run -d \
       --name mongodb \
       --network omada \
+      --stop-timeout 60 \
       -p 27017:27017 \
       -e MONGO_INITDB_ROOT_USERNAME="admin" \
       -e MONGO_INITDB_ROOT_PASSWORD="password" \